ivasilyev/Misc/README.md

 ```

 ## keywords2fasta
-Given a header keywords list, performs a positive or negative headers and sequences extraction.
+Given a header keywords list, performs a positive or negative extraction of headers and related sequences.

 ## sum_count